marqusG/FormProcessor/README.md

 operations.
 More precisely, they allow the user to add, edit and delete records to/from a specific table.

+#Update 16 august 2018
+- fixed a bug which prevent to create multiple selects from external tables
+- removed table_name from the config file: now you must pass table_name to the
+  constructor: this makes the class more flexible.

 ## General description

 ### FormBuilder class